Studentenverbindung: Revolution of 1848 and subsequent diversification

 In 1848, a Germany-wide association of Corps was founded in Bad Kösen, the so-called Kösener Senioren-Convents-Verband, KSCV, (roughly, "the Kösen association of the committees of the first men in charge").
 It consisted solely of the old Corps present at traditional liberal arts colleges and excluded those at technical colleges.
 In reaction, the Weinheimer Senioren Convent, WSC, was established, which unified the latter.
 Today, the two umbrella organizations are tightly linked by a cooperation treaty, known as Die Corps.

 The types of fraternities soon diversified, and formerly informal clubs, such as sports clubs influenced by the political ideas of Turnvater Jahn (Turnerschaften), academic choirs (Sängerschaften), and groups influenced by the progressive movement (Landsmannschaften after the 17th century organizations) were reorganized.
 Each with their namesake as their central principle and idea of character building.
 Landsmannschaft Sorabia-Westfalen Münster is the oldest Studentenverbindung of modern constitution.
 It was founded in 1716 in the City of Leipzig.

 A notable exception from these self-centered principles is the VVDSt (Verband der Vereine Deutscher Studenten, "union of associations of German students"), which had a strict antisemitic policy and was formed in 1881 as a decidedly political group.
 As a reaction, the first Jewish fraternities were established in the 1880s, prevailing until the National Socialist regime.
 Theodor Herzl, the founder of zionism and a former Burschenschaft student, was soon made an honorary member in many of these fraternities.
 Furthermore, Jewish fraternities were heavily focused on emancipating themselves through duel and Mensur.

-Finally, around the break of the century, women were admitted to visit universities, unifying to sororities in 1899.
-The first such organization was the Club der Namenlosen ("club of the nameless"), that was soon renamed to Verein Studierender Frauen Deutschlands Hilaritas ("association of female students of Germany Hilaritas").
+Finally, around the turn of the century, women were admitted to visit universities, unifying to sororities in 1899.
+The first such organization was the Club der Namenlosen ("club of the nameless"), which was soon renamed to Verein Studierender Frauen Deutschlands Hilaritas ("association of female students of Germany Hilaritas").

 This diversification progressed to the point that the formerly despised students' culture heavily influenced society, especially affecting the language.
 During the Wilhelminian Era, this development peaked, with the largest part of the academic community (active or alumni) being member in one or more of the over 1300 fraternities and even non-members cutting themselves with razors to simulate the appearance of the characteristic fencing wounds.
-As of today, Bismarck and Kaiser Wilhelm II still remain the most well-known of Corps students and German fraternity students in general.
+Bismarck and Kaiser Wilhelm II are the most well-known of Corps students and German fraternity students.